-For the year ended 31 March 2016, some of the Directors had interests in the following transactions, arrangements or contracts of significance with the Group:
+For the year ended 31 March 2017, some of the Directors had interests in the following transactions, arrangements or contracts of significance with the Group:

 - 1. Mr. Wong Ling Sun, Vincent, Mr. Wong Man Kit, Ms. Ng Sui Chun and Ms. Wong Wai Sum, May (together with their family members, collectively the "Wong Family"), all being Executive Directors, were indirectly interested in a minibus leasing agreement dated 23 June 2014 entered into between Gurnard Holdings Limited, a wholly owned subsidiary of the Company, as lessee and Maxson Transportation Limited ("Maxson"), Hong Kong & China Transportation Consultants Limited ("HKCT"), Glory Success Transportation Limited ("Glory Success"), Big Three Limited ("Big Three") and Hong Kong Metropolitan Bus Limited ("HKMB") as lessors.
-The lessors are beneficially owned and controlled by the controlling shareholders, the Wong Family.
+The lessors were beneficially owned and controlled by the controlling shareholders, the Wong Family.
 Please refer to the section "Connected Transactions" of this Directors' Report for details; and - 2.
-Aberdeen Maxicab Service Company Limited, a wholly owned subsidiary of the Company, entered into a sale and purchase agreement on 23 July 2015 with HKMB to purchase a new motor vehicle from HKMB at a consideration of approximately HK\$732,000.
-The consideration was satisfied by transferring a motor vehicle at a price of HK\$225,000 and paying cash of HK\$507,000 to HKMB.
-Mr. Wong Ling Sun, Vincent, Mr. Wong Man Kit and Ms. Ng Sui Chun, all being Executive Directors, were directly interested in this sale and purchase agreement as HKMB is beneficially owned and controlled by them.
+Southern District Motor Service Centre Limited, a wholly owned subsidiary of the Company, entered into a sale and purchase agreements during the year with Maxson, HKCT and Big Three (collectively referred as to "Vendors") to purchase minibus scrap from the Venders at a consideration of approximately HK\$629,000.
+The Vendors were beneficially owned and controlled by the controlling shareholders, the Wong Family.

-Save for the above, no other transaction, arrangement or contract that is significant in relation to the Group's business to which the Company or any of its holding companies, subsidiaries or fellow subsidiaries was a party and in which a person who at any time during the year was a Director or his or her connected entity had, directly or indirectly, a material interest subsisted at any time during the year or as at the end of the year.
+Save for the above, no other transactions, arrangements or contracts that are significant in relation to the Group's business to which the Company or any of its holding companies, subsidiaries or fellow subsidiaries was a party and in which a person who at any time during the year was a Director or his or her connected entity had, directly or indirectly, a material interest subsisted at any time during or as at the end of the year.